MinChihHsu/NYCU_ML_Final/README.md

 ## Inferencing

-You need to download `test.csv` and the pre-trained model mentioned above
+You need to download `dataset/test.csv` and the pre-trained model mentioned above

 ```inference
 109550137_Final_inference.ipynb